Calling for U.S.-Taiwan Diplomatic Ties (H.Con.Res.8)

 For many people, it is easy to confuse the U.S.’ “One China policy” with the PRC’s fictitious “One China principle,” which falsely asserts that Taiwan is “an inalienable part of China.”

-The United States maintains normal diplomatic ties with nearly every country, except for Syria, North Korea, Iran, Bhutan, and Taiwan.
+The United States maintains normal diplomatic ties with nearly every country, except North Korea, Iran, Bhutan, and Taiwan.
 Given that Taiwan is a key U.S. geopolitical ally in the first island chain, a full-fledged democracy that upholds human rights, and one of the world’s most important trading economies, the U.S. should conduct another Taiwan Policy Review and move toward normalizing its relations with Taiwan.